yaz91/yaz91.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
 I am an assistant professor in the Department of Computer Science at the College of William and Mary.
 I have a Ph.D. in Electrical and Computer Engineering from the University of Pittsburgh, supervised by <a href="https://www.cs.umd.edu/~heng/">Prof. Heng Huang</a>.
 I studied at the University of Science and Technology of China, the University of Chinese Academy of Science, and the University of Rochester.
-My research interests include machine learning, data mining, and computer vision.
+My research interests include machine learning, data mining, natural language processing, and computer vision.

 <span style="color:red">Multiple PhD Positions in Data Mining and Machine Learning at the College of William & Mary.</span>
 The College of William & Mary (WM) is the second oldest university in the US.
 WM is one of only eight U.S. universities designated a "Public Ivy."